willpiam/lamport-cardano/docs/validation_over_multiple_steps.md

 ### Iterative Fragment Extraction
 To deploy an individual key public key fragment, spend the relevant NFT from the distribution UTxO and lock it with the corisponding public key fragment in the datum.
 The validator enforces that the key chunck is the leaf at the expected position in the merkle tree.

 ~~The validator checks the NFT against the stored Merkle root, then outputs a new UTxO locked by the fragment‑revealing script.
-This new UTxO’s datum must contain exactly the public‑key fragment corresponding to the NFT’s index.~~
+This new UTxO's datum must contain exactly the public‑key fragment corresponding to the NFT's index.~~

 ### Final Configuration
 Repeating the fragment‑extraction step for each of the eight NFTs yields eight distinct UTxOs, each holding one NFT and its matching key fragment in a datum.
 At this point, the user needs to know what to sign and we consider the system to be initalized.